boi-wan/advent-of-code/README.md

 - Extends Part 1 logic with additional pattern detection
 - Identifies more complex silly ID patterns
 - Examples of additional patterns found: 999, 111, 565656

+### Day 3: Lobby
+The third puzzle involves finding the highest joltage values from battery banks.

+- **Part 1**: Calculate the sum of highest joltages from multiple battery banks.
+  - Each battery bank is a sequence of single-digit batteries (0-9)
+  - Algorithm splits each bank into two partitions and finds the highest battery in each
+  - The two highest batteries form a two-digit joltage number
+  - Input: File with battery bank sequences (e.g., "987654321111111")
+  - Uses `BigDecimal` for handling the sum of large joltage values
+  - Result: Sum of all highest joltages = **17,100**

+**Key Components**:
+- `Battery`: Represents a single battery with a digit value (0-9)
+  - Implements `Ordered[Battery]` for comparison based on digit value
+  - Value class extending `AnyVal` for performance optimization
+- `BatteryBank`: Collection of batteries with joltage calculation logic
+  - `largestJoltage()`: Finds the two highest batteries to form a joltage value
+- `BatteryBankParser`: Parses input file into BatteryBank sequences
+  - Converts each character to a Battery using `asDigit`

+**Largest Joltage Algorithm**:
+1. Split the battery array into two partitions:
+   - First partition: indices [0, n-2] (excludes last element)
+   - Find the highest battery and its index
+2. Second partition: indices [leftIdx+1, n-1]
+   - Starts after the first highest battery's position
+   - Find the highest battery in this range
+3. Combine the two highest digit values to form a two-digit joltage
+4. Examples:
+   - [9,8,7,6,5,4,3,2,1,1,1,1,1,1,1]: First highest = 9 (idx 0), Second highest = 8 (idx 1) → **98**
+   - [8,1,1,1,1,1,1,1,1,1,1,1,1,1,9]: First highest = 8 (idx 0), Second highest = 9 (idx 14) → **89**
+   - [2,3,4,2,3,4,2,3,4,2,3,4,2,7,8]: First highest = 7 (idx 13), Second highest = 8 (idx 14) → **78**

 *(More solutions will be added as the event progresses)*